divvun/iso639-databases/README.md

 `tag3` and `tag1` columns represent the ISO 639-3 and -1 tags respectively.

 In effect, if a field is blank, it indicates that in BCP47 form, that segment should not be included to be equal to the given LCID.
 For example, `ar` is `1025`, while `ar-AE` is `14337`.

+## ISO 639-5 Language Families - iso639-5.json

+This table is sourced from the authoritative source, the [Library of Congress](https://www.loc.gov/standards/iso639-5/id.php).

+### Interpretation

+`tag5` represents the ISO 639-5 language family tag, `name` represents the English name of the language family, and `hierarchy` represents the hierarchy of the language family.

 # License